Sequal32/yourcontrols/Readme.md

   "ip": "", // The last entered ip
   "last_config":"", // The last used aircraft config file "buffer_size": 3, // How many packets to buffer.
 Useful for unstable connections.
+  "conn_timeout": 10, // How many seconds to try to establish a connection with the server before timing out.
-  "update_rate": 30, // The update rate in hz.
-Setting this above 60hz may be unstable }
+  "update_rate": 30, // The update rate that aircraft data is sent in hz.
+Setting this any higher may be unstable.
+}
 ```
 ## Remarks
 * The code's architecture is loosely defined, so looking at the code may prove challenging.
+* Documentation for creating aircraft definition files is planned.

 ## Data Files
 If you're looking to create your own aircraft config file, refer to the provided files as examples and the [definitions](https://github.com/Sequal32/yourcontrol/tree/master/definitions) page.